 12. Dhebar Lake-Udaipur

-Dhebar Lake is the second-largest human-made (artificial Lake).
+One name on the list of artificial lakes in India is Dhebar Lake.
+It is the second-largest human-made (artificial Lake).
 The Jaisamand Wildlife Sanctuary surrounds the Lake.
 Dhebar Lake also boasts three islands.
-The Lake has its dam with the same name.
+The Lake has a dam with the same name.
 The Dhebar Marble Dam is amongst the Heritage Monuments of India.

 Area – 34 sqm